-The following section includes a brief outline of the key mathematical ideas that children will be encountering in the activity groups of the Number, Pattern and Calculating 1 Teaching Resource Handbook.
+The following section includes a brief outline of the key mathematical ideas that children will be encountering in the activity groups of the Number, Pattern and Calculating 2 Teaching Resource Handbook.
 The concepts covered within this section will help with planning how to develop key mathematical ideas with children.

 The introductory page for each activity group lists the key mathematical ideas associated with each activity.
-As you prepare for your teaching, you may find it helpful to remind yourself about the key ideas behind each activity by referring to this section.
+As you prepare for your teaching, you may find it helpful to remind yourself about the key ideas behind each activity by referring to the following section.

 The maths coordinator may also find it useful to work on the key mathematical ideas in professional development sessions with the class teachers and the wider school staff.
+Number, Pattern and Calculating 2 - Implementation Guide - Key mathematical ideas